masc-ucsc/docs/docs/pyrope/05b-statements.md

 * When used in an expression or lambda, the last statement in the code block can be an expression.

-* An expression code block, not lambda, can be terminated with the `break` statement that can also return a value.
+* `brk/break` vs `ret/return`: Some code blocks, not lambda, can be terminated with the `brk/break` statement.
 A `ret/return` statement terminates the lambda, not the expression code block.

 ```
 {
   var x=1
-  var z
+  var z=_
   {
     z = 10
-    var x             // compile error, `x` shadows an upper scope
+    var x=_           // compiler error, 'x' is a shawdow variable
   }
   assert z == 10
 }